 # Load OmicSignature package

-We adopt a MySQL database structure for efficiently storing, searching, and retrieving the biological signatures and its constituents.
-To access the signatures stored in our database, VISIT OUR WEBSITE to create an account or CONTACT US to be added.
+SigRepo uses a MySQL database to efficiently store, search, and retrieve biological signatures and their associated components.
+To access the database, you must create an account via our website or contact us to be added.